 - margarine, also known as “vegan butter”, common brand in New Zealand: Olivani but there are many.

-- cocoa butter. <anything> butter should alert you when it comes to fats, obviously)
+- cocoa butter <anything> butter should alert you when it comes to fats, obviously)

 This list (above) is relevant to ingredients on packaged food labels.
-As a nutritionist I read food labels very often and these are the most common ones I find, from the top of my head.
+As a nutritionist I have to read food labels very often and these are the most common ones I find, from the top of my head.
 If I forgot any, please comment below so everyone can benefit.

 HIDDEN OIL IN SUPPLEMENTS AND MEDICATIONS